adambiltcliffe/codex/readme.md

 # Game features not implemented:

-Choices/targets during triggers
-(Some of the) turn structure
+More sophisticated choices/targets during triggers (Some of the) turn structure
 One reshuffle per main phase limit

 Tech buildings
-Building hp
+Building hp (other than base?)
 Base damage from building destruction
 Add-ons
 Patrol zone